AdaCore/learn/content/courses/intro-to-ada/chapters/standard_library_files_streams.rst

 In this example, we create the file by calling :ada:`Create` and then delete it by calling :ada:`Delete`.
-After the call to :ada:`Delete`, we can no longer use the :ada:`File_Type` element`.
+After the call to :ada:`Delete`, we can no longer use the :ada:`File_Type` element.
 After deleting the file, we try to open the non-existent file, which raises a :ada:`Name_Error` exception.